In the previous article, we did update MX records to Office 365. This time, we…

 WARNING: Circular logging parameter change will not be applied on this database before it is remounted.
 Dismount and remount database "Mailbox Database 1237333779" in order to apply this parameter change.

-After running the command, a warning message will appear.
+4. A warning message will appear.
 The database needs to be remounted before circular logging changes are applied.

 Warning